Vo Prefecture

 Vo is a prefecture located in the Maritime Region of Togo.
 The prefecture seat is located in Vogan.
-Amegnran is a village in the prefecture.
+Amegnran is a village in the prefecture where we have several villages that are under Vo’s prefecture.

+The prefecture covers an area of 755.4 km² and has a population of 224,411 (as at 2022 census).

 Cantons of Vo include Vogan, Togoville, Anyronkopé, Akoumapé, Vo-Koutimé, Dzrékpo, Dagbati, Sévagan, Momé-Hounkpati, and Hahotoé.

 Kusegbe Legbanou is a village in Vogan, preferably called Vo-Legbanou, Vogan, Togo.
-There are several villages that are under Vo prefecture.